ktakti123/PGRG_ConsoleGraphicsEngine/README.md

 # PGRG_ConsoleGraphicsEngine
 Light weight header file for writing graphics in your console with C language.
 Learning programming has never been this fun before.

 Here Is the list of supported colors for now .
+D Refers to Dark.
 PGRG_BLACK  ,
 PGRG_DBLUE  ,
 PGRG_DGREEN  ,